DanvdBoo/BeamLineEditor/README.md

 #### Current known bugs:
 - Not automatically add .track.json to file names.

-#### List of features I would like to add:
+#### List of features I would like to add (ordered by priority):
-- toggable line
+- Toggable line
-- option to apply current speedup values
+- Option to apply current speedup values
+- Custom logo
-- a proper help page
+- A proper help page

 ### v0.2
 Added the functionallity to move individual nodes.